Pnaghavi/Weather-Storm/README.md

 ===

 Docker, doxygen, google test, Visual Studio Code, and Elam are all working on raspberry pi.
 This required a number of library installed including http and json.
-The milestones have not changed yet as there is five days remaining to the due sate of the projsct.
+The milestones have not changed yet as there is five days remaining to the due date of the project.

 Working Aspects of the project
 ===